 First off, “Thank You” for your interest here in checking out an exciting new opportunity for those wanting to play Little League Baseball in Richmond.
 Our goal here is to try to answer every question or concern you may have prior to registering your child anywhere for the 2019 or 2020 Season.

 - “What’s the difference between Richmond Little League and Richmond City Baseball”.

-There’s definitely a number of differences between the two….Richmond Little League is affiliated directly with the Province’s Provincial Sport Organization (Baseball BC), while Richmond City Baseball belongs to B.C.
+There’s definitely a number of differences between the two….Richmond Little League is affiliated directly with the Province’s Provincial Sport Organization (Baseball BC), while as of March 12th / 2019, Richmond City Baseball belongs to B.C.
 Minor Baseball (also known as BC Baseball)….
 NOTE: This does get confusing for participants – and as shown in the RCB YouTube video – even for their own existing players, coaches and Executive.

 If you’d like any further questions answered on that – besides those further answered below in question #5 – please feel free to contact email@example.com and I’ll do my best to explain the difference to the best of my knowledge.